Internal Linking for SEO – Beginners Guide

 - Deep Linking: Am I linking to deep pages, not just the Homepage or Contact page?

 - Dofollow: Are all my internal links “Dofollow”?
-(Never Nofollow an internal link unless it’s to a login page or cart).
+(Never Nofollow an internal link unless it is to a login page or cart).

 As your site grows, entropy sets in.
 Links break, 404s happen, and topics drift.